MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/cloud-deployment-network-considerations.md

 - Ensure that your network adapters are supported for Azure Stack HCI using the Windows Server Catalog.

-- When leaving (CHECK) the defaults, Network ATC automatically configures the storage network adapter IPs and VLANs.
-This is known as Storage Auto IP.
-However, for the three-node switchless pattern, Storage Auto IP is not supported and will be disabled, and you'll need to declare each storage network adapter IP.
+- When accepting the defaults, Network ATC automatically configures the storage network adapter IPs and VLANs.
+This is known as Storage Auto IP configuration.
+In some instances, Storage Auto IP is not supported and you'll need to declare each storage network adapter IP using ARM templates.

 ## Next steps